ssichynskyi/web_metric_collection/README.md

 ## Out of scope
 - script to set up, configure, run and delete Aiven Kafka broker (assumption: always available)

 - any optimization of multiple calls like async/await.
 Assumption - service shall not collect metrics too often or from too many websites.

 - any optimization related to Kafka broker messaging.
 Same assumption as above.

 - implementation of the service as a background service / daemon.
 For the testing task it hardly has any practical reason while complicates testing because of IPC layer.

 - testing kafka producer with Aiven kafka broker (only done on E2E level)

 - any additional environment setups / checks (like local dummy website, etc)

 ## Known issues
 - smoke test for Kafka producer fails with SSL error.
 The reason is unclear.
-Possible workaround - to use SASL authentification instead of providing certificates
+  Possible workaround - to use SASL authentication instead of providing certificates